-The club keeps active in the community with a float in parades, doing exhibition dancing at nursing homes and special events, and wheelchair pushing in nursing homes.
-One of the members, Frieda Heckmann, goes into nursing homes in the Sheboygan County area with a square and does cueing for square dancing with the residents in wheelchairs.
-The residents love getting pushed around in a square.
+The club keeps active in the community with a float in parades, and doing exhibition dancing at occasional special events.
+One of the former members, Frieda Heckmann, lead our group for a number of years at nursing homes in the Sheboygan County area.
+We danced an exhibition from records, and she did simple calls for square dancing with the residents in wheelchairs.
+The residents loved getting pushed around in a square by dancers and volunteers.

 What hasn't changed is the fun reflected in smiles and laughter throughout an evening of dancing.

 It's such a great activity!
 "We have one of the best-kept secrets in the country", states square dancer Ron Mueller of Sheboygan.
 If we can get people to try it once, they find out how much fun it is!
 He cited several misconceptions:Dancers perform in exhibitions as a main activity or for competition.
 Actually it is done sporadically, on a volunteer basis.
 (There is no competition.)Square dancing requires expensive clothes.
 False.
 Comfortable shoes, a long-sleeved shirt for men, and a comfortable full or prairie skirt or slacks for the ladies will suffice.Dancing is only done to country western music.
 Again false.
 Pop, polkas, show tunes, spirituals, as well as many familiar songs are sung as square dance music.Admission is expensive.
 Not so, the admission per person per night is less than half the price of a movie.
 Refreshments are potluck.It will be like classes in school.
 The difference is a live caller, spontaneous hash, and a variety of music.